AdaptivMCP/AdaptivMCP/MCP_ERROR_CODES.md

 1. Quote the error value and summarize any stderr lines that look important.
 2. For git_apply_failed, regenerate a smaller or simpler patch and try again.
+3. For empty_patch, rebuild the diff to include the intended changes; the server returns immediately before cloning or applying.
-3. For tests_failed, summarize which tests failed and ask Joey whether to fix the tests in this PR or open a follow up task.
+4. For tests_failed, summarize which tests failed and ask Joey whether to fix the tests in this PR or open a follow up task.
-4. For git_checkout_failed or git_push_failed, confirm the target branch and that Joey has not force pushed conflicting history.
+5. For git_checkout_failed or git_push_failed, confirm the target branch and that Joey has not force pushed conflicting history.

 ## 2. ChatGPT side and MCP host errors